 Most of what you will find on the Premier Financial Alliance website is airy-fairy claims and testimonials about making a lot of money.
 There is no substance.
 The lack of information on the Premier Financial Alliance is highly suspicious and forced me to go to third-party sources for information.

-Incidentally, when a company is evasive about who they are and what they and tries to get you excited about their “opportunity,” they are selling a pig in a poke.
+Incidentally, when a company is evasive about who they are and what they do and tries to get you excited about their “opportunity,” they are selling a pig in a poke.
 Legitimate companies that have something of value to offer do not play that game.

 My sources include copies of the lawsuit documents and Premier Financial Alliance complaints found online.